Donald Trump: Democrats announce formal impeachment inquiry | DW | 24.09.2019

 The inquiry sets the stage for a divisive constitutional and political battle head of next year's elections.

-Pelosi had waffled on opening a politically explosive impeachment inquiry 14 months before the election in which a number of swing states and districts are up from grabs, hoping instead on tipping the Senate and White House in 2020 by focusing on core issues voters care about.
+Pelosi had waivered on opening a politically-explosive impeachment inquiry 14 months before the election in which a number of swing states and districts are up from grabs.
+She was instead aiming to tip the Senate and White House in 2020 by focusing on core issues voters care about.

 But the latest scandal put her under mounting pressure from her Democratic caucus to open an impeachment inquiry

-Only 37% of the American public thinks Trump should be impeached, according to Reuters/Ipsos opinion poll released on Tuesday.
+However, only 37% of the American public thinks Trump should be impeached, according to Reuters/Ipsos opinion poll.

-Trump's re-election campaign claims the impeachment preceeding will "only serve to embolden and energize President Trump's supporters."
+Trump's reelection campaign claims the impeachment preceeding will "only serve to embolden and energize [his] supporters."

 -